 You can find prostitutes casually hanging out in casinos around the world, from Caesar’s in Atlantic City to Naga World in Phnom Penh.
 In Macau there is widespread legal prostitution in huge sex saunas.
 Many of the big hotels and casinos have saunas in their buildings.
 It’s not as common to see a freelancer roaming around the poker machines looking for someone to poke her machine.

 The Lisboa Hotel in Macau (not the newer and bigger Grand Lisboa across the street) is one of the original five star hotels in the city.
-It’s not maintained to pristine conditions but it’s pretty damn nice and in my opinion it has more character than some of the newer more sanitized hotels being put up by people who would probably be happy is Macau would be rendered totally “family friendly” like the new Las Vegas where adults drag their kids along to watch the Blue Man Group in between bouts of blowing their college funds away at craps tables.
+It’s not maintained to pristine conditions but it’s pretty damn nice.
+And in my opinion it has more character than some of the newer more sanitized hotels being put up by people who would probably be happy if Macau would be rendered totally “family friendly” like the new Las Vegas where adults drag their kids along to watch the Blue Man Group in between bouts of blowing their college funds away at craps tables.

 There’s no sauna in the Lisboa but it’s still a good place to stay.
 There are a dozen saunas in walking distance and the hotel is very nice.
 It’s so nice that it has attracted a lot of freelance working girls from mainland China to come shop for customers on a regular basis.